Yann39/self-hosted/README.md

 - A container holding the **MariaDB** database, exposed on port **3306**
 - A container holding the **Java** application (based on the provided _Dockerfile_), exposed on port **5001**

-# Limit access through VPN
+# Add VPN with ad blocking and DNS caching

-We will install Wireguard, Unbound, Pi-hole
+We will install Wireguard, Unbound, Pi-hole.

+## Wireguard

+**WireGuard** is a free and open-source modern VPN that utilizes state-of-the-art cryptography to securely encapsulates IP packets over UDP, in order to lower the environment attack surface.

+## Pi-hole

+**Pi-hole** is a network-level ad blocking and internet tracker blocking application.
+It has the ability to block traditional website advertisements as well as advertisements in unconventional places such as mobile apps ads.
+It can also be used as a DNS server and has a built-in DHCP server.

 In Pi-Hole go to Settings -> Interface settings and choose "Permit all origins" so that traffic from wireguard can be seen.
 Go to local DNS -> DNS records and add DNS record for every subdomain :